Benedict-Ik/NZRegionWalksAPI/README.md

     c.
 Microsoft.AspNetCore.Identity.UI (optional):
     This package provides pre-built UI components for ASP.NET Core Identity, such as login, registration, and profile management pages.
 You can use these components to quickly scaffold a basic authentication system in your application.

-2. Create a database context:
+2. Created a database context:
     - Configure the database connection string in the `appsettings.json` file.
     - Create a new class that inherits from IdentityDbContext

-3. Configure Identity:
+3. Configured Identity:
     - In Program.cs (or Startup.cs), inject IdentityDbContext to the DI container
     - Optional: Configure Identity options (e.g., password requirements)

-4. In the new class that inherits from IdentityDbContext, seed the database with default users and roles.
+4. In the new class that inherits from IdentityDbContext, we seeded the database with default users and roles.